Pompey

-Gnaeus Pompeius Magnus (/la/; 29 September 106 BC – 28 September 48 BC), known in English as Pompey (/ˈpɒmpi/ POM-pee) or Pompey the Great, was a Roman general and statesman who was prominent in the last decades of the Roman Republic.
-As a young man, he was a partisan and protégé of the dictator Sulla, after whose death he achieved much military and political success himself.
+Gnaeus Pompeius Magnus (/la/; 29 September 106 BC – 28 September 48 BC), known in English as Pompey (/ˈpɒmpi/ POM-pee) or Pompey the Great, was a Roman general and statesman who was prominent in the final decades of the Roman Republic.
+As a young man, he was a partisan and protégé of the dictator Sulla, after whose death he achieved significant military and political success.

-A member of the senatorial nobility, Pompey entered into a military career while still young.
-He rose to prominence serving Sulla as a commander in the civil war of 83–81 BC.
-Pompey's success as a general while young enabled him to advance directly to his first consulship without following the traditional cursus honorum (the required steps to advance in a political career).
-He was elected as consul on three occasions (70, 55, 52 BC).
-He celebrated three triumphs, served as a commander in the Sertorian War, the Third Servile War, the Third Mithridatic War, and in various other military campaigns.
-Pompey's early success led dictator Sulla to give him the cognomen Magnus – "the Great" – after his boyhood hero Alexander the Great.
-His adversaries gave him the nickname adulescentulus carnifex ("teenage butcher") for his ruthlessness.
+A member of the senatorial nobility, Pompey entered into a military career at an early age.
+He rose to prominence serving Sulla as a commander during the civil war of 83–81 BC.
+His early success as a general allowed him to bypass the traditional cursus honorum (the sequence of public offices required for political advancement), and he was elected as consul on three occasions (70, 55, 52 BC).
+He celebrated three triumphs and served as a commander in the Sertorian War, the Third Servile War, the Third Mithridatic War, and in various other military campaigns.
+Pompey's early success led dictator Sulla to grant him the cognomen Magnus – "the Great" – reportedly in reference to Pompey's admiration for Alexander the Great.
+His adversaries, however, referred to him as adulescentulus carnifex ("teenage butcher") due to his perceived ruthlessness.

-In 60 BC, Pompey joined Crassus and Caesar in the informal political alliance known as the First Triumvirate, cemented by Pompey's marriage with Caesar's daughter, Julia.
-After the deaths of Julia and Crassus (in 54 and 53 BC), Pompey switched to the political faction known as the optimates—a conservative faction of the Roman Senate.
-Pompey and Caesar then began contending for leadership of the Roman state in its entirety, eventually leading to Caesar's civil war.
+In 60 BC, Pompey joined Crassus and Caesar in the informal political alliance known as the First Triumvirate, cemented by Pompey's marriage to Caesar's daughter, Julia.
+After the deaths of Julia and Crassus (in 54 and 53 BC), Pompey aligned himself with the optimates—a conservative faction of the Roman Senate.
+Pompey and Caesar subsequently came into conflict over control of the Roman state, which led to Caesar's civil war.
 Pompey was defeated at the Battle of Pharsalus in 48 BC, and he sought refuge in Ptolemaic Egypt, where he was assassinated by the courtiers of Ptolemy XIII.